Many ERP projects result in significant changes to business processes, work practises, roles and even organisational structures.

-Benefits realisation is concerned with the identification of project benefits and putting in place the structures and processes to help ensure that those benefits are realised.
-Lumenia’s benefits realisation stream begins by identifying and where possible quantifying expected project benefits and developing a plan to ensure those benefits are realised once the implementation project has been completed.
+Benefits realisation is concerned with the identification of ERP project benefits and putting in place the structures and processes to help ensure that those benefits are realised.
+Lumenia’s benefits realisation stream begins by identifying and where possible quantifying expected ERP project benefits and developing a plan to ensure those benefits are realised once the implementation has been completed.

 For quantifiable benefits, Key Performance Indicators (KPIs) are identified and the current baseline level of performance, where this exists, is recorded.

 At key milestones during the project, requirements that are benefit enablers are reviewed to ensure the organisation is on track to realise the identified benefits.

 Managing ERP project communication is concerned with ensuring that there is a structured process for imparting key project information to stakeholders or stakeholder groups.

 Communication events will vary for each project but Lumenia’s approach will typically include a launch presentation and further updates at key ERP project milestones such as end of design, end of test and project go-live.
 Significant changes to business processes or organisational structures may also be communicated to the broader organisation as part of this stream.
 In between milestones, other less formal updates may also take place based on individual stakeholder or stakeholder group preferences.

 Workforce transition management involves identifying the areas of the ERP project that will have an impact on workforce roles and responsibilities and guiding the organisation from the existing business processes, work practises and organisational structures to the new versions of each that will exist after the new ERP solution has been implemented.
 Often, organisations only begin to realise the importance of ERP change management when workforce transition planning starts.